Celebrating our 30th Anniversary in 2017

 Media Working Group films have been seen nationally and internationally on ~ BBC 2 and BBC World Service, PBS, Independent Lens, P.O.V., Discovery Channel, Learning Channel, regional public television on Kentucky Educational Television, North Carolina Public Television, Ohio Public Television Consortium and WNET-13, New York

-Our projects are supported by commissions, grants, and contracts.
-Some of our funders are – The National Endowment for the Arts, the National Endowment for the Humanities, the National Science Foundation, UNESCO, the Ohio Arts Council, Ohio Humanities Council, Kentucky Arts Council, Kentucky Humanities Council, Kentucky Historical Commission, and state arts and humanities councils in Arkansas, Illinois and California.
-Also ITVS, POV, and the Kentucky Foundation for Women among others.
+MWG facilitates regional, national and international projects.
+They are supported by commissions and grants from ~ The National Endowment for the Arts, the National Endowment for the Humanities, the National Science Foundation, UNESCO, Ohio Arts Council, Ohio Humanities Council, Kentucky Arts Council, Kentucky Humanities Council, Kentucky Historical Commission, state arts and humanities councils in Arkansas, Illinois and California, Independent Television Service, P.O.V., and foundations throughout the U.S.

 Film, visual arts and literature are rich sources of authentic experience that can foster transformative communication and social understanding between cultural groups and across political boundaries.

 The founding members come to independent media through activism (labor, environment, telecommunications) bringing organizing and coalition-building skills to the practice of documentary making.

 Over time we have developed a culture of participatory media and community collaboration strategies to create grassroots and national citizen engagement campaigns.